 meetings, school events, athletic practices and competitions are not to be

 scheduled on Sundays, Christmas Eve, Christmas Day, Holy Thursday

 evening, Good Friday, and Easter Sunday nor are school facilities to be

 rented.
-If an exception is made for the Catholic Youth Organization
+If an exception is made for athletic practices or competitions

 on Sundays, facility use cannot begin until after 12 noon in order to

 allow families time to celebrate the Sunday Eucharist in their parishes.